LayeredStudio/quick-login/readme.txt

 * Secure authentication - User details are verified by the selected platform
 * Link / Unlink provider - Button on Users' profile page to link/unlink login provider

-Social accounts are linked to a WordPress user account, and every account can be accessed with and without social account.
+Social accounts are linked to a WordPress user account, and every account can be accessed with and without an social account.
+Ex: Users can login with Google and/or their email-password combination.
 Newly created accounts are assigned the default User Role defined in WordPress Settings, usually the role being `Subscriber`.

 > Be aware that Quick Social Login requires the PHP version to be at least 5.6